North of Morocco is the limestone called Taza. This type of stone is often used in large works in the north of the African continent.

-Taza is a limestone from Morocco in shades of grey and yellow.
-The stone is relatively homogeneous, with small, darker areas.
+It is a Moroccan limestone in shades of grey and yellow which ends up carrying the Moroccan energies everywhere.
+The stone is relatively homogeneous with small darker areas.
+It is particularly suitable for indoor and outdoor conditioned applications.

 Blasting silica sand against the material through an air gun and generates very small craters.